-Do you have a problem with air flow in individual rooms?
-It happens too many residential air conditioning Jacksonville FL homeowners.
+Do you have a problem with airflow in individual rooms?
+It happens to many residential air conditioning Jacksonville FL homeowners.
 Having reduced or no air flow could be indicative of a few different issues.
 It could be a sign that you have a blockage in one of your air ducts.
 It could also mean that you have a frozen coil that is stopping the unit from working the way it should.
 Airflow restrictions can be truly troublesome.

-The best preventative maintenance you can do here is to be sure the filter is regularly changed and that the air ducts cleaned routinely.
-Doing this will help keep the air flow going as you would expect to get the results you want.
+The best preventative maintenance you can do here is to be sure the filter is regularly changed and that the air ducts are cleaned routinely.
+Doing this will help keep the airflow going as you would expect to get the results you want.

 A lot of standard residential air conditioning Jacksonville FL problems can be prevented with adequate maintenance.
 Our team at J&W Heating and Air has plenty of service plan options to help your system.
 Reach out to us today and get on one of them that suits your maintenance level needs!